 When a sommelier – or your spouse or friend – ceremoniously pulls the cork on a bottle of wine, the aromas of flowers or fruit should fill the air.
 But sometimes the unmistakable funky reek of mold wafts out instead, the hallmark of a “corked” wine.

-Neeraj Singh is a former Associate Client Manager in the Alcohol and Beverage Division at Neilsen, a leading global information company which provides market research, insights & data about what people watch & what people buy.
+Neeraj Singh is a former Associate Client Manager in the Alcohol and Beverage Division at Nielsen, a leading global information company which provides market research, insights & data about what people watch & what people buy.
 While there, he collected data from retailers and consumers for wine industry clients to provide insights to their marketers and sales teams.

 In its 14th year, the UC Davis Wine Executive Program is uniquely designed to teach the fundamentals of winemaking and management skills necessary to be profitable in today’s challenging and dynamic wine industry.
 Sessions are tailored to help industry leaders grow their businesses by expanding on such topics as building one’s financial acumen and expanding a company’s current marketing and branding strategies.